borrougagnou/docker-ghostbin-updated/README.md

 ## Notes

-As the [master branch of the Ghostbin project](https://github.com/DHowett/spectre/commit/90de2d7c989a603cf494eae3d31ec88420ebe750) (link to the latest master commit at the time of writing this readme) is not stable right now (it has mixed namespaces and is in the middle of a refactor), this Dockerfile uses the latest commit in the `v1-stable` branch, so it will probably not be running the exact same Ghostbin version the production server is running.
+As the [master branch of the Ghostbin/Spectre project](https://github.com/DHowett/spectre/commit/90de2d7c989a603cf494eae3d31ec88420ebe750) (link to the latest master commit at the time of writing this readme) is not stable right now (it has mixed namespaces and is in the middle of a refactor), this Dockerfile uses the latest commit in the `v1-stable` branch, so it will probably not be running the exact same Ghostbin version the production server is running.

 I spoke to the author and he told me he is working in making it stable, so in the future this image should adapt to the latest version.